aaghilinejad/aaghilinejad.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-I am an Assistant Professor in the Department of Bioengineering at University of California, Merced.
-My research intersts include biomedical flows, fluid–structure interaction, the development of noninvasive diagnostic technologies, and the application of machine learning to hemodynamics and pulse wave analysis.
-Before joining UC Merced, I was a postdoctoral research associate in the Division of Engineering and Applied Science at the California Institute of Technology (Caltech) working with [Prof. Morteza Gharib](https://www.gharib.caltech.edu).
+<span style="color: red;">I am an incoming Assistant Professor in the Department of Bioengineering at University of California, Merced.</span> My research intersts include biomedical flows, fluid–structure interaction, the development of noninvasive diagnostic technologies, and the application of machine learning to hemodynamics and pulse wave analysis.
+Currently, I am a postdoctoral research associate in the Division of Engineering and Applied Science at the California Institute of Technology (Caltech) working with [Prof. Morteza Gharib](https://www.gharib.caltech.edu).
 I earned my B.S. in Mechanical Engineering from Sharif University of Technology and completed my Ph.D. at the University of Southern California (USC) with [Prof. Niema Pahlevan](https://pahlevan.usc.edu).

 If you are interested in working with me, please visit the Openings tab on this website and follow the instructions provided to get in touch.